tetcore/substrate-beginner-workshop/3/README.md

 ## Submit the Transaction
 Upgrading the runtime is serious and you can't just do it willy-nilly.
 Calling `set_code` directly fails.
 Instead we make a sudo call.

-## About the Sudo Module
+## About the Sudo Pallet

-The `sudo` module is a _simple_ governance mechanism where one key gets to be dictator.
+The `sudo` pallet is a _simple_ governance mechanism where one key gets to be dictator.

 It checks that any call submitted to it comes from the authorized person, like your `revoke_claim` function.

 More advanced governance is possible.
-Consider the [Democracy module](https://substrate.dev/rustdocs/master/srml_democracy/index.html) or writing your own custom governance.
+Consider the [Democracy pallet](https://substrate.dev/rustdocs/master/pallet_democracy/index.html) or writing your own custom governance.

 <!-- slide:break-60 -->